 Everything is connected, communicating and exchanging data without you, the human, having to interact at all.

-Just how Uber and AirBnB depend on connectivity and user data, the future business models depend on big data and here is how we get back to social media and future marketing strategies.
+Just as Uber and AirBnB depend on connectivity and user data, the future business models depend on big data, and here is how we get back to social media and future marketing strategies.
 Social media is, by nature, user data.

-It is not just a hope or an idea, but something that is already happening.
-At the Facebook’s F8 developers conference in March this year, the social media giant has launched its first IoT initiative with Parse.
+It is not just a hope or an idea but something that is already happening.
+At Facebook’s F8 developers conference in March this year, the social media giant launched its first IoT initiative with Parse.

 Facebook’s intention to prepare for the upcoming wave of smart devices is evident.
-China’s TenCent, the maker of WeChat, is also interested in the big data generated by the IoT networks, and its integration with social media.
+China’s Tencent, the maker of WeChat, is also interested in the big data generated by IoT networks and its integration with social media.

-As the time goes by your car knows, based on the sync data, if you are, or not going to be on time and if needed, it contacts the person you are meeting, via social media, letting them know you are running late.
+As time goes by, your car knows, based on the sync data, if you are or not going to be on time, and if needed, it contacts the person you are meeting, via social media, letting them know you are running late.

-Better businesses through better consumer understanding, personalised interactions, taking place before, during and after purchase and higher profits.
+Better businesses through better consumer understanding, personalized interactions, taking place before, during, and after purchase, and higher profits.

 “Brands benefit from valuable insights that come from the collected data, understanding what kind of language, messaging and values resonate with their target audiences.”
 Holly Pavlika, SVP Brand Strategy at Collective Bias.

-However, not only the businesses can take advantage of the IoT and social media concoction, but the consumers as well.
+However, not only businesses can take advantage of the IoT and social media concoction, but consumers as well.

 Through instant and accurate analysis of customer data, the brand can improve the overall shopping experience and generate actionable data.
 In this way, the company targets only the right customers, with the best price and the right message.

-Through smarter, more relevant ads, the brands can dramatically reduce their advertising expenses and also improve the customer response.
+Through smarter, more relevant ads, brands can dramatically reduce their advertising expenses and also improve customer response.

 Imagine a light bulb going faulty in your house.
-The IoT recognises the fault, checks on your social media platforms for any loyalty programs or special offers, and when found it places the order on your behalf.
+The IoT recognizes the fault, checks on your social media platforms for any loyalty programs or special offers, and when found, places the order on your behalf.
 All you know is that 30 minutes later, a new light bulb has arrived.

 And if right now, having to filter through such vasts amounts of data, might seem like a burden, just know that we are not that far from the days of another technological marvel, ready to work for us; the almighty A.I.